 Course Handicap is the number of handicap strokes a player receives before Handicap Allowances, on a specific course and set of tees, as determined by the Slope Rating.

-There are Conversion Charts on display on in the locker rooms, adjacent to the 1st tee and below where you can look up your Course Handicap.
+There are Conversion Charts on display in the locker rooms, adjacent to the 1st tee and below where you can look up your Course Handicap.

 - For example, for a man with a 20.1 Handicap Index playing from the White tees at Mapperley: